kirandash0122/Spam-Filtration-Using-NLP-and-ML-Algorithms/README.md

 dataset. whereas Naive Bayes gave an accuracy of
 97.93 % using 5-Fold Cross Validation.
-i saved the SVM model to a pickle file.
+i saved the SVM model to a pickle file. previously got accuracy of 97.83% for SVM model and 96.03% for Naive Bayes model.
+But got better results after some modifications.